ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     password: /rmTFMqsvD4/CEs7tJEZAD6/NV9Oabcabcaabcabcaabcabcaabcabcaabcabca
 ```

-In the `Data loader` block, we're simply consuming the data.
+In the `Data loader` block, we're consuming the data.
 However, if you run the pipeline with this block only, there is no output of the consumed data.
 To see the data, we also need to add a `Transformer block`.
 Click on *Transformer* > *Python* > *Generic (no template)*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-5.png" alt="linearly separable data">